CoderDojo-Content/Beginner-Unity/en/Give MazeRobo something to play with.md

 3. Make another material (see the "Adding colour" card if you don't remember how!) and make it green.
 Call it BallGreen and drag it onto "Ball"!

 4. If you test the game now and walk MazeRobo into the sphere, you'll notice it behaves just like the wall: It doesn't move.
 You want this to be a rolling ball, though, so you'll need to give it some rules for moving, like MazeRobo has.
-Select "Ball" and give it a **Rigidbody** component (**Component > Physics > Rigidbody**)
+Select "Ball" and give it a **Rigidbody** component (**Component > Physics > Rigidbody**).

+5. Now try playing!